1. Tourism / Wildlife Pays

 5. Grassland management plan

-MWCT has engaged with Texas A&M’s Rangeland Management Division to initiate a research partnership based at our new Chyulu Conservation and Research Center to study impacts of herding practice, fire and drought on grasslands and develop a long-term management strategy for sustainable use.
+MWCT has engaged with the Zoological Society of London to initiate a research partnership based at our new Chyulu Conservation and Research Center to study impacts of herding practice, fire and drought on grasslands and develop a long-term management strategy for sustainable use.

-One year goal is to identify initial ‘scope’ for research and find joint funding with TAMU to initiate study.
+One year goal is to identify initial ‘scope’ for research and find joint funding with partners to initiate study.

 6. Species Research